apache/sling-site/src/main/jbake/content/documentation/development/logging.md

 <div class="note">
 Please make sure to always use the latest release of Apache Sling Commons Log.
 Check [Sling Releases](https://downloads.apache.org/sling/) for the latest available version.
+Additionally, the latest version of (SLF4J)](https://www.slf4j.org), [logback](https://logback.qos.ch/) and any bridge for other logging frameworks should be installed.
 </div>

 [TOC]